cutaway-security/IACS_STAR_Methodology/README.md

 The factors below are common areas for many businesses, but this area is even more unique to a company than the factors related to threat agent, vulnerability, and technical impact.

-- **Environment damage** - How much damage to the local environment, plant or public, will be realized by successful exploitation?
+- **Environment Damage** - How much damage to the local environment, plant or public, will be realized by successful exploitation?
   - No environmental impact (0)
   - Environment damage limited by safety equipment, active, and passive protections (1)
   - Environment damage limited by active and passive protections (2)